01 of 06

 Fill the pan with cold water and bring it to a rapid boil.
 Then, fill the bowl with cold water and add a generous amount of ice cubes to create an ice water bath.Continue to 3 of 6 below.

 Use the slotted spoon to carefully drop a single ripe avocado into the pan of boiling water.
 Start the timer, and leave the avocado in the water for exactly 10 seconds, then remove the avocado, using the spoon.
 If you boil the avocado for more than 10 seconds, it will start to cook; if you leave it in for less time, the enzyme will not be destroyed.Continue to 4 of 6 below.

 Immediately drop the avocado into the bowl of ice water so it is completely submerged.
 This will stop the avocado from continuing to cook.
 Let the avocado cool completely, then remove it from the water and dry it with a kitchen towel.

 Repeat the same process to blanch more avocados, as needed.
 Let the water return to a rapid boil for each fruit, and replenish the ice in the water bath as it melts.Continue to 5 of 6 below.

 05 of 06

-If you are making guacamole, the addition of lime juice will mean the sauce will keep even longer.
-Once made, cover with plastic wrap for even better results.Continue to 6 of 6 below.
+If you are making guacamole, adding lime juice will help prevent browning even longer.
+Cover the guacamole with plastic wrap until it is ready to serve.Continue to 6 of 6 below.

 06 of 06